seruna-1/papaya/documentation/en/tools/build-documentation.py/insides.md

 # Class DocumentationBuilder

-Responsible for building the documentation.
-The building process of each individual file is carried by another class: [FileBuilder].

-An instance of [FileBuilder] is created at the end of method [DocumentationBuilder.__init__], as [self.file_builder].
+Responsible for building the documentation, as a hole.
+The building process of each individual file is carried by an object of class [FileBuilder], created at the end of method [DocumentationBuilder.__init__], as [self.file_builder].

+## Method DocumentationBuilder.__init__

+Input:

-As input, [DocumentationBuilder.__init__] takes a [argparse.Namespace] named [options] and treats it as a dictionary.
-Supported keys in it are recreated in [self], as properties.
+ - Instance of [argparse.Namespace] named [options] treated as a dictionary containing command-line options and their values.
+Its upported keys are recreated in [self], as properties.
 They are:

- - [source], path to the directory that acomodates source files.

- - [destination], path to the directory that will acomodate generated files.

- - [kaki_from_destination], the expected path to [kaki] from [self.destination].
-That will be used by instance of [FileBuilder], when method [FileBuilder.set_source] is called, to define the path from the source to [kaki].
-This involves prefixing as many [../] to [kaki_from_destination] as needed for the current file to reach the root, and then reach [kaki].

- - [selection_to_build].
-A path to a json file consisting of a list of files to be built.
-Can be [None].
-If not [None], the file will be parsed into an pythonic list.
-If this list is empty, an error will be throwed.
-Otherwise, only the files specified by the paths in that list will be built.
-The list is stored in property [self.selection_to_build].

 Properties [self.source] and [self.destination] are resolved.

 From each source file, will be generated a destination file at the same relative path from [self.source], except that the file type extension may change, like from [.md] suffix in the source file to [.html] suffix in generated file.

+[self.model_text] is a HTML text that will be used as base when building a file.
+Since source files are or provide partial HTML, only regarding the content, the generic content is stored in this model.
+A built file is the combination of these parts.

+Calls method [get_translations] to load translation groups from json file.

+If the command-line option [selection_to_build] is present, the specified json file will be loaded.

+The instance of [FileBuilder] is created.

 ## Method DocumentationBuilder.build